 Federal Financial Aid Eligibility

-Listed below are 13 eligibility requirements a student must meet to qualify for financial aid at San Juan College.
+Listed below are 13 eligibility requirements a student must meet to qualify for most financial aid programs at San Juan College.
+Additional qualifications may apply to specific programs such as NM Lottery and SJC Foundation Scholarships.

 - Enrolled in an eligible academic program: A student must be a regular admission, degree seeking student (pursuing an eligible degree or eligible certificate program).